cloudfoundry/docs-buildpacks/ruby/ruby-tips.html.md

 ### <a id='migrate-ruby-db'></a>Example: Invoking a Rake database migration task at application startup ###

-The following is an example of the "migrate frequently" method described in the [Migrating a Database on Cloud Foundry] (../../devguide/services/migrate-db.html#frequent-migration) topic.
+The following is an example of the "migrate frequently" method described in the [Migrating a Database in Cloud Foundry] (../../devguide/services/migrate-db.html#frequent-migration) topic.

 1. Create a Rake task to limit an idempotent command to the first instance of a deployed application: